Sylvia (1965 film)

-Sylvia is a 1965 American drama film directed by Gordon Douglas, written by Sydney Boehm, and starring George Maharis, Carroll Baker, and Peter Lawford.
-The film is based on the novel of the same name by E. V. Cunningham in 1960.
+Sylvia is a 1965 American drama film directed by Gordon Douglas, written by Sydney Boehm, and starring Carroll Baker, George Maharis, and Peter Lawford.
+The film, based on the 1960 novel of the same name by E. V. Cunningham, focuses on a mysterious woman whose millionaire fiancé hires a detective to uncover the truth about her past.

-Released by Paramount Pictures, it was filmed in Pittsburgh.

 Plot

 Sylvia West seems just about perfect in the eyes of middle aged California millionaire Frederic Summers, who proposes marriage to her.
 She is beautiful, brilliant, financially independent, writes poetry, and seems to personify exactly what he wants in a woman.

 But as a precaution, Summers brings in a private investigator, the young Alan Macklin, to do a background check.
 Macklin travels to Sylvia's hometown of Pittsburgh, where to his surprise he learns that Sylvia has a history of selling sexual favors to middle-aged men.
 Librarian Irma tells Macklin that Sylvia always liked to read and helped her select literature from the library.
 She reads books in between clients to numb out her feelings.
 Raped by her stepfather, Jonas, she is an incest survivor who has a hard time setting boundaries.
 After her rape she turns to a fanatic priest who takes her to Mexico; he is later killed.
 She pays Oscar Stewart through sexual services to get her back to the United States on a road trip.

 Back in the US, Sylvia becomes friends with Jane, a sex worker, and helps her out after a life-threatening accident.
 To pay her medical bills, Sylvia sells sexual services through a transvestite madam.
 Sylvia is raped and assaulted by one of the clients, Bruce Stamford III, who buys her off to keep quiet about it.
 She invests the payoff, using advice from Jane's husband; these investments help Sylvia become financially independent and she publishes her poetry.

 Macklin meets Sylvia and says he is interested in her poetry; the two of them fall in love.
 He confesses that he has been investigating her for her husband, and she is upset.
 He refuses to give his report to Summers, Sylvia eventually forgives Macklin, and they get together in the end.